 Ser un organismo esencial y articulador clave para los profesionales técnicos y de negocios en la Gestión de Datos e Información en el Perú.

-Membership Approaches and Patterns
+Membership Strategy

-Membership patterns vary around the world.
+Membership strategies vary around the world.
 Some chapters meet monthly with a set of individual and corporate members.
 Some meet quarterly, and membership may just be registering and paying for an event.
 Alternatively, you may choose to allow your chapter events to be open to the public if a sponsor or set of sponsors is involved, although this may be problematic if the sponsor goes out of business or decides to no longer sponsor.

-You do not have to stay with the starting membership pattern forever.
+You do not have to stay with the starting membership pattern if you decide another option may be a better alternative..

 Some general suggestions